MODERATE-Project/solar-cadastre/README.md

 To access Tomcat, navigate to your server's IP address on port 8080.
 Log in with the created user and navigate to the "Manage App" section to deploy GeoServer.

+This is the file that you need to install GeoServer: https://drive.google.com/file/d/1KkJCQ2Zl6m2ACCpUaEz95C1wUzWPziC8/view?usp=sharing

 ## Frontend Installation and Deployment (Angular)

 ### Required Versions